BestTimesToVisit.com Logo

 attraction

-Stroll along the iconic 17th-century waterfront, where brightly painted townhouses lean companionably against each other.
-As dusk settles, the gas lamps flicker to life, casting a warm glow on the historic ships and creating a magical atmosphere perfect for people-watching and soaking in Copenhagen's charm.
+Stroll along the iconic 17th-century waterfront, where brightly painted townhouses lean against each other like old friends.
+As the sun dips, the gas lamps flicker to life, casting a warm glow on the historic ships and creating a magical atmosphere perfect for people-watching from a canal-side cafe.

 nature